 We use Letters and Sounds scheme for phonics across the school.
 All of our staff, including support staff, has had the full training to deliver the program successfully.
 At the end of each half term, pupils are assessed to ensure they receive a focused and appropriate delivery of the scheme.

 We use the Collins Big Cat Reading scheme for guided reading which expertly meets the requirements of the new reading curriculum through engaging, stimulating and challenging texts.
 The teaching of reading is currently the primary focus for development within school to ensure we allow the pupils to achieve the highest standards and access all aspects of their education.
-We are currently embarking on the implementation of Jane Considine’s “Book Talk” which encourages children to discuss what they have read and develops higher order reading skills.
+We are a year into our use of Jane Considine’s “Book Talk” which encourages children to discuss what they have read and develops higher order reading skills.
 Currently children take part in daily phonics/guided reading sessions, a weekly comprehension session and a directed library session.
 Each day the class enjoys listening to a class story at the end of the day to help promote reading for enjoyment.
 Children are also required to read for ten to fifteen minutes a day at home as part of their weekly homework.
 Combined together these reading activities endeavor to engage and encourage reading from all angles to support the development of reading within our pupils.

 “My favourite part of the new library is the reading den.
 I like that it is dark and we can read in there.”
 Brianna Year 2

 “The new library is totally amazing!
 There is something new everywhere you look!”
 Jessica, Year 6

 Phonics, Reading and Writing are central to a strong English curriculum.
 However, to ensure a rounded curriculum the enrichment of the subject is vital.
 Each half term we carry out a whole school English Enrichment Activity.
 This year our activities include:

 - Term 2 Poetry Competition